boytchev/suica/docs/suica.md

 ## Drawing canvas

 Suica creates 3D images and animations in a web page.
-Suica is distributed as `suica.js` or `suica.min.js` file and is loaded via the `<script>` tag.
+Suica is distributed as `suica.js` and is loaded via the `<script>` tag.
 Once loaded, it scans for HTML tags `<suica>` and uses them as drawing canvases.
 Suica does not use JS modules in order to allow easier local development in educational environments.

-[**Three.js**](https://threejs.org/) provides the graphical backbone of Suica.
-It is loaded automatically by Suica, so `three.min.js` file must be present alongside `suica.js` or `suica.min.js`.

 The general structure of a web page that uses Suica needs a few tags.
 The tag `<script>` with attribute `src` pointing to the Suica library loads and activates Suica.
 The drawing canvas is defined with `<suica>` tag inside `<body>`.
 The part of the scene that is created in HTML is inside this `<suica>` tag.
 The part of the scene that is created with JavaScript commands is inside a separate `<script>` tag.